-Sceptics wll note that Brownback dodged when asked about the disastrous â€?Birthright citizenshipâ€? misinterpretation
+Sceptics wll note that Brownback dodged when asked about the disastrous â€?Birthright citizenshipâ€? misinterpretation of the 14th Amendment:

+Mr. Brownback refused to take a position on whether to rescind "birthright citizenship," which allows automatic citizenship to children born in the United States, even if their parents are illegal aliens.
 Mr. Brownback said he is not willing to say whether he supports rescinding what he calls the "anchor baby proposal" because he thinks it is protected by the Constitution and can`t be changed by law.
 Still, he acknowledged "a fudge" on the issue, saying he would still look at proposals.

 Brownback gives the impression of being a man who really believed in the Open Borders mantra.
 There is absolutely no reason for him to waver except cold electoral reality.
 Immigration patriots should take heart.